-, 2014.
-Itthof July to August 10 thThe sixth annual delegation of the association took place from the 27 numbered 10 participants: Israeli yeshiva students and students from the Bar Ilan University, together with staff members.
+2014 Field School to Bolechow and Tlust Community: Bolekhiv Tovste The sixth annual delegation of the association took place from the 27th of July to August 10th, 2014.
+It numbered 10 participants: Israeli yeshiva students and students from the Bar Ilan University, together with staff members.
 As in the previous year, Dr. Boris Khaimovich, an expert on Jewish art, Dr. Ilia Luria, a scholar of Eastern European Jewry (both from the Hebrew University) and Ms. Marina Bruck from the department of Jewish Culture of the national university of Saint Petersburg headed the delegation.
 The delegation finished the documentation of the Bolekhiv (Bolechów) cemetery and undertook the complete documentation of the cemetery in Tovste (Tluste).
 In addition, Jewish sites in Ivano-Frankivsk (Stanislawow), Tluste and Chortkiv (Czortkow).
 The cemetery in Bolechow (see the report on the delegation's activity there from 2013) was discovered to be one of the most important Jewish sites in Eastern Europe.
-Around 700 tombstones were discovered, photographed and documented during the work process (in addition to a similar thnumber documented by the previous year's delegation).
-Some of these stones dated back to the 18.
-A separate burial the century and the beginning of the 20 th century, while most were from the 19 section for plaque victims from the 1830s epidemic was also discovered.
+Around 700 tombstones were discovered, photographed and documented during the work process (in addition to a similar number documented by the previous year's delegation).
+Some of these stones dated back to the 18th century, while most were from the 19th century and the beginning of the 20th.
+A separate burial section for plague victims from the 1830s epidemic was also discovered.